 Advance Your Career as a Strategic Healthcare Manager

-American University’s MS in Healthcare Management prepares graduates for careers in both traditional and nontraditional settings and industries, including health care provider organizations, consulting, government agencies, law firms, insurance companies, correctional facilities, extended care facilities, pharmaceutical research, information technology, medical software and healthcare.
+American University’s online Master of Science in Healthcare Management prepares graduates for careers in both traditional and non-traditional settings and industries, including healthcare provider organizations, consulting, government agencies, law firms, insurance companies, correctional facilities, extended care facilities, pharmaceutical research, information technology, medical software, and healthcare insurance.

-According to the U.S. Department of Labor, the demand for healthcare strategic science professionals is projected to grow much faster than the average growth for all occupations from 2014 to 2024 (16.9 percent versus 6.5 percent).1 In fact, trends in job postings suggest that opportunities in the field of healthcare strategic management have more than doubled since 2010, from 11 million to 28 million in 2015.2 At both the national and regional scales, a graduate or professional degree is a required or preferred qualification for at least half of recent job postings for medical and health services professionals.2
+According to the U.S. Department of Labor, the demand for healthcare strategic science professionals is projected to grow much faster than the average growth for all occupations from 2018 to 2028 at 18%.1 In fact, trends in job postings suggest that opportunities in the field of strategic healthcare management have more than doubled since 2010, from 11 million to 28 million in 2019.2 At both the national and regional scales, a graduate or professional degree is a required or preferred qualification for at least half of recent job postings for medical and health services professionals.2

 - Healthcare provider organizations

 - Correctional facilities

 - Pharmaceutical research

 - Healthcare administrator